Dannnno/Chemistry/Info/1 How to use this folder.md

 	* `self.XXX` declarations in the unique classes
 7. Run `formatEPY.py` and make sure `elements.py` is properly formatted
 8. Copy/paste `elements.py` to your working directory (once you have code that supports it)

+##Other
+- `CHANGELOG.md` lists the changes that have been made to the program/repositry
+- `TODO.md` lists the things I still need to do, but is not often updated